Thursday, February 22, 2018

 Another ST game gets updated

-The game is basically a 3D Tetris which Domark released in 1990.
+The game is basically a 3D Tetris that Domark released in 1990.
 Once again, we're stacking piles of coloured tiles but this time they are travelling towards us and need to be dropped into a bin, making sure they stack vertically, horizontally or diagonally.
-It sounds simple but this is a brutal game that demands lightning-fast reactions.
+It sounds simple, but this is brutal and demands lightning-fast reactions.

-AtariMania hosts both the STfm original and this spanky new Atari STe update to download.
+AtariMania hosts the STfm original and this spanky new Atari STe update.

 Need help?
 I know I did... just hit the '4' key to play to the final level.
 Good luck! ;-)